 Due to their design and the use of advanced materials, solid-state batteries have the ability to store a greater amount of energy in a smaller space.
 This means that greater energy storage capacity can be achieved in a more compact size, which is beneficial for portable devices, electric vehicles and other applications where space is limited.

 According to recent studies, solid-state batteries have been found to have an energy density potentially 2-2.5 times higher than current lithium-ion technology.
-This significant difference in energy density would enable the development of lighter and more compact batteries, which would benefit electric mobility by providing greater range and reducing the weight of vehicles.
+This significant difference in energy density would enable the development of lighter and more compact batteries, which would benefit electric mobility by providing greater range and reducing vehicle weight.

 The higher energy density of solid-state batteries allows for greater range and efficiency in electric vehicles, as they can store more energy in a smaller space.